dev-dawud/cpp-tutorials/README.md

 #      C++ Portfolio by David

 Welcome to my C++ learning portfolio!
-This repository is organized into **thematic folders**, each containing source files with well-commented examples.
+This repository is organized into **thematic folders**, each containing source files with well commented examples.
-The goal is to explain concepts in a beginner-friendly way while also keeping the code clean and structured.
+The goal is to explain concepts in a beginner friendly way while also keeping the code clean and structured.

 ---